ELEC40004/elec40004-2019-exam-test1/q3/instructions.md

 printed for $n=n^{max}$.
 In total $n^{max}+1$ rows should be printed.

-The default printing precision of `cout` is acceptable.
+The default printing precision of `cout` is sufficient.

 ### T1.3 - Implement evaluate_to_tolerance